fshostme/docs/docs/cs2/becomeadmin.md

 </video>
 </details>

-:::note[You can use the `Say` or `Say_team` commands directly from your in-game chat.]
+:::note[You can use the `say` or `say_team` commands directly from in-game chat.]
-1. What RCON password did you set for your CS2 Pro Server?
-(Make sure to remember it!)
+1. Enter the RCON password you set for your CS2 Pro Server.
+(Don’t forget it!)
-2. Join your CS2Pro Server
+2. Connect to your CS2 Pro Server.
-3. **Say**/**Say_team**: `/login YourGameServer's RCON Password`
+3. Use `say`/`say_team`: `/login RconPass` replace RconPass with your rcon password.
-4. **Say**/**Say_team**: `/addadmin YourSteamID64` to add yourself or your friend as admin.
+4. Use `say`/`say_team`: `/addadmin YourSteamID64` to add yourself or a friend as an admin.
 :::

-:::note[Open your console, from your in-game]
+:::note[Open your in-game console]
-1. What RCON password did you set for your CS2 Pro Server?
-(Make sure to remember it!)
+1. Enter the RCON password you set for your CS2 Pro Server.
+(Don't forget it!)
-2. Join your CS2Pro Server
+2. Connect to your CS2 Pro Server.
-3. `login YourGameServer's RCON Password`
+3. Run: `login RconPass` replace RconPass with your rcon password.
-4. `addadmin YourSteamID64` to add yourself or your friend as admin.
+4. Run: `addadmin YourSteamID64` to add yourself or a friend as an admin.
 :::

-**This is an example of what it looks like after you've added yourself as a server admin.**
+**Here's an example of how it looks after adding yourself as a server admin.**
 ![2024-08-22_13-24](https://github.com/user-attachments/assets/74a456ce-627a-4508-ab33-c827415b6593)